No items found.

 Overall strategies

-There are four key strategies I recommend following for a successful voir dire.
-They can be quickly summed up as: FLEaT, or Fearless, Listen, Empathize (this work starts WAY before the trial and starts at home) and Trust.
+I recommend following four key strategies for a successful voir dire.
+They can be quickly summed up as FLEaT, or Fearless, Listen, Empathize (this work starts way before the trial and starts at home), and Trust.

 1. Fearless.